renatolinsdigital/temp-website/README.md

 ## Linting [TBD - Not fully configured yet]

 This project is configured with ESLint in __.eslintrc.json__ file.
 AirBnB style guides for Typescript(__eslint-config-airbnb-typescript__) is applied as a plugin.
 Be sure to also have ESLint plugin installed on your code editor.
-To run linter and have output results, use this command: __npx eslint . --ext .js,.jsx,.ts,.tsx__
+To run linter and have output results, use this command: __npx eslint . --ext .js,.jsx,.ts,.tsx__ [To be configured]